On-Page Optimization – A Beginner’s Guide

 PMD (Partial Match Domain): bigboyplumbing.com

 EMDs contain an exact match of an important keyword for your site.
 They are extremely powerful and are a huge ranking shortcut.
-We’ve ranked low competition EMDs with nothing but some pillow links and a little waiting.
+We’ve ranked low competition keywords with EMDs with nothing but some pillow links and a little waiting.

 However, the website’s future growth will be limited to it’s name.
 For example, the EMD above could not expand to a nearby city or unrelated services later – that domain is clearly just about Houston and plumbing.